 Confidentiality of Customer Data.

-Namecheap will not disclose Customer Data to any government or any other third party, except as necessary to comply with the law or a valid and binding order of a law enforcement agency (such as a subpoena or court order).
+Namecheap does not voluntarily provide governments with access to any data about users for surveillance purposes, and Namecheap will not disclose Customer Data to any government or any other third party, except as necessary to comply with the law or a valid and binding order of a law enforcement agency (such as a subpoena or court order).
+All legal process is carefully reviewed to ensure that it meets or exceeds required legal standards, and Namecheap interprets legal process as narrowly as possible.
+Namecheap rejects or challenges any requests that have no legal basis or are unclear, overbroad or otherwise inappropriate.

 4.1Namecheap has implemented and will maintain the technical and organizational measures for the Namecheap Network as described herein this Section and as further described in Appendix 2 to this Addendum, Security Standards.
 In particular, Namecheap has implemented and will maintain the following technical and organizational measures that address the (i) security of the Namecheap Network; (ii) physical security of the facilities; (iii) controls around employee and contractor access to (i) and/or (ii); and (iv) processes for testing, assessing and evaluating the effectiveness of technical and organizational measures implemented by Namecheap.